JJ/make-is-fun/README.md

 # make-is-fun

-A few funny recipes using make
+A few funny recipes using make and makefiles